Violence between family members is subject to legal intervention in the same way as violence between strangers.

 The primary focus of this section is on domestic violence intervention orders.
 For information on non-domestic abuse situations see Non-domestic intervention orders.

 An intervention order can be made if it is reasonable to suspect that the defendant will, without intervention, commit an act of abuse against a person AND the issuing of the order is appropriate in the circumstances [see Intervention Orders (Prevention of Abuse) Act 2009 (SA) s 6].
-See also Principles for intervention.
+See also When is an intervention order appropriate?

 The intervention order legislation is anticipatory in nature, aimed at reducing risk of abuse and can be issued if there is sufficient reason to suspect harm will occur.
 Unlike the previous restraining order legislation, there is no requirement to show evidence that actual harm has already occurred or actual threats have already been made.
 However, to show the defendant may commit an act of abuse, the protected person will need to indicate what behaviour of the defendant gives rise to this suspicion.